Developer Guide

 Use case ends.

-UC4: Find an Existing ENTITY
+UC4: Find an Existing ENTITY from the respective list

 MSS